 Contractors must have a written client complaint procedure in place to meet the minimum requirements for managing client complaints.
 All clients have a right to file a complaint or grievance regarding inappropriate service provider behavior, actions, or perceptions of discrimination.
-The complaint may be filed per the grievance procedures of the service provider.
+The complaint may be filed per the service provider's grievance procedures.
 When all other sources with the service provider's grievance process have been exhausted, the client may file the complaint or grievance with the Administrative Agency representative for the DPA by calling 214-819-1849.